Danielxburns/HWTracker/README.md

 push to master branch to deploy production is deployed to heroku at https://booooooooom.herokuapp.com/

-currently not working due to lack of connection to database the mLabs Mongodb addon for Heroku has been discontinued
+* currently not working due to lack of connection to database.
+  The mLabs Mongodb addon for Heroku has been discontinued.
+  See Roadmap section for ideas for fix.

 ## License